Anclagen/Simple-Todo-API/README.md

 npm run test
 ```

 - Tests will run on the existing database and should clean up after themselves.
-Alternatively, you can create a test database.

 # Environment Variables